UniFi Dream Router 7 Review 2026: Best Value Gateway or Just Good Enough?

 Bandwidth Requirements Above 2 Gbps

 The 2.3 Gbps IDS/IPS throughput is excellent for connections up to 2 Gbps, but if you're deploying 5 Gbps or 10 Gbps internet, you'll need a more powerful gateway.
-The Dream Machine Pro Max handles 10+ Gbps with IDS/IPS enabled.
+The Dream Machine Pro Max handles up to 5 Gbps with IDS/IPS enabled; for 10+ Gbps with full threat inspection, the Enterprise Fortress Gateway (EFG) delivers 12.5 Gbps IDS/IPS throughput.

 Extensive PoE Device Deployment